caoyongji/testnet/docs/design/blocks.md

 The genesis block is a special block whose accounts state Merkle tree consists of one account with key `0` and balance the initial amount of tokens.
 See `block:genesis_maker/0`.

+### State Merkle trees

+The following describes the Merkle tree-specific elements of the state trees that are included, either directly or indirectly, in the block and/or its header.
+The state trees are not exchanged fully among peers in the network.
+[For some of the state Merkle trees](/docs/design/trees.md), the leaf datum contains the hash of the root of another Merkle tree.

+#### Key and path

+Each state Merkle tree has non-negative integer key - see `leaf:new/4`.
+If the key of a state Merkle tree is logically not an integer, its hash is considered.
+E.g. see `accounts:write/2`.

+Each state Merkle tree has the maximum size of its key statically configured - see `testnet_sup:start_link/0` and `leaf:new/4`.

+The tree is a trie where:
+* Each node has up to 16 (2^4) children - see module `stem`;
+* The path of the leaf is the key transformed as follows - see `leaf:path/2`:
+  * Represented as unsigned integer on the statically configured maximum size - big-endian;
+  * Reversed nibble by nibble.

+#### Hash

+Hash size is 32-byte - see `testnet_sup:start_link/0` and
+`constants:hash_size/0`.

+Hash computation is SHA-256 - see `leaf:hash/2` and `stem:hash/2` for
+the input values.

+#### Proof

+The proof of a leaf of a Merkle tree is a sequence of 16-hashes-tuples, ordered according to the path of the leaf - see function `trie:get/3` and type `get:proof/0`.
+Each 16-hashes-tuple is the tuple of hashes in a Merkle tree node.

+The proof is independent of the order of application of the operations.

+The proof has maximum length related to the statically-configured maximum size of the key.

+The trie compacts nodes with only one leaf - see `trie:put/5` and `delete/3` (and `store:store/3`).
+Hence the proof has not a fixed size.

 ## Node-local model of blocks